 The User will be responsible for Mains Independence for the Control Telephony equipment at their site.

-National Grid ESO in coordination with the Relevant Transmission Licensee will be responsible for installing the Control Telephony System to the User’s Control Point or Control Centre.
+The Company in coordination with the Relevant Transmission Licensee will be responsible for installing the Control Telephony System to the User’s Control Point or Control Centre.
 The User will be responsible for the internal site wiring from the Control Telephony System to the control room desk(s).

+The Table in Appendix 1 lists the requirements for CUSC Parties, Non-CUSC Parties and Restoration Contractors in respect of their obligations in respect of 72 hour mains resilience, staffed Control Points / Control Centres and staffing at an operational site such as a Power Station.

 7. Presentation of Calls and making Routine and Emergency Control Calls at Control Points